 Hypothyroidism: Can calcium supplements interfere with treatment?

-This interference happens chiefly if you take thyroid hormone replacement and calcium supplements at or near the same time.
-You can avoid this problem with the following steps:
+The problem happens mainly if you take thyroid hormone replacement and calcium supplements at or near the same time.
+Follow these steps:

 - Don't take calcium supplements or antacids at the same time you take thyroid hormone replacement.